ngys9919/bells-tgc-ip1/README.md

    Test-Driven Development (TDD) approach is adopted.\
    Future approach using test automation tools may be explored.
 An example use-case is to adopt Selenium, an open-source automation testing suite that autmates browsers and simulates user actions to verify web aplication functionality.
 The other is using Cypress, a JavaScript tool that provides capabilities for UI and functional tset automation, including unit and integration tests.
 For a Node.js (that is, JavaScript Everywhere run-time library) framework, Playwright, another testing tool for creating, running, and debugging functional tests for web aplications.
 It allows us to quickly write front end tests that simulates user interactions without involving the server or database.

+4. Using Chrome Inspector (F12 function key)
+   4.1 The website is checked for responsiveness with Chrome browser for screen sizes through Toggle device toolbar (Ctrl + Shift + M).
+   4.2 The website is also checked with re-sizing the browser windows to see the effect of media query on screen dimensions.

-4. Actual Usage
+5. Actual Usage
-   4.1 The url is activated in real use-case for laptop (Acer notebook) via browser (Google Chrome).
+   5.1 The url is activated in real use-case for laptop (Acer notebook) via browser (Google Chrome).
-   4.2 The url could be activated in real use-cases (portrait and auto-rotate) for mobile (say, Samsung Galaxy smartphone) via browser and short-cut (note this is not tested).
+   5.2 The url could be activated in real use-cases (portrait and auto-rotate) for mobile (say, Samsung Galaxy smartphone) via browser and short-cut (note this is not tested).

 <!-- Heading level 2 -->
 ## Credits